gohugoio/hugo/docs/content/overview/configuration.md

 [Blackfriday](https://github.com/russross/blackfriday) is the [Markdown](http://daringfireball.net/projects/markdown/) rendering engine used in Hugo.
 The Blackfriday configuration in Hugo is mostly a set of sane defaults that should fit most use cases.

-But Hugo does expose some options---as listed in the table below, matched with the corresponding flag in the [Blackfriday source](https://github.com/russross/blackfriday/blob/master/html.go):
+But Hugo does expose some options---as listed in the table below, matched with the corresponding flag in the Blackfriday source ([html.go](https://github.com/russross/blackfriday/blob/master/html.go) and [markdown.go](https://github.com/russross/blackfriday/blob/master/markdown.go)):

 <table class="table table-bordered">
 <thead>